codeclimate/codeclimate-rubocop/config/contents/style/optional_boolean_parameter.md

-This cop checks for places where keyword arguments can be used instead of boolean arguments when defining methods. `respond_to_missing?` method is allowed by default.
+Checks for places where keyword arguments can be used instead of boolean arguments when defining methods. `respond_to_missing?` method is allowed by default.
 These are customizable with `AllowedMethods` option.